mytestbed/oml/python/oml4py/README.txt

     x.close()

-[0]: "Description of the OML Text Protocol" http://oml.mytestbed.net/projects/oml/wiki/Description_of_Text_protocol
-[1]: "oml4py: Python Package Index" http://pypi.python.org/pypi/oml4py/

 Authors
 -------

 OML4Py was contributed by Fraida Fund, from NYU-Poly.

 License
 -------

 Copyright 2012 NYU-Poly, Fraida Fund

 Copyright 2012 National ICT Australia (NICTA), Australia

 Permission is hereby granted, free of charge, to any person obtaining a copy